What states have the most winter storms?

 Collapse table

-The EPA found that in many states winter precipitation is now falling in the form of rain instead of snow.
+Many places have seen a decline in the amount of snow they receive each year.
+In fact, the Environmental Protection Agency (EPA) found that in many states, winter precipitation is now falling in the form of rain instead of snow.
 But there are a few exceptions — areas near the Great Lakes are seeing a slight increase in snowfall.
+[12]

 Does homeowners insurance cover winter storm damage?